alokme123/Voila-/README.md

 * To create and use a WKWebView using WebKit
 * To connecy ViewControllers using Segues
 * To pass data between ViewControllers using Segues
+* To work with SearchController in NavigationBar

+### UPDATE v1.2
+* Added SearchBar Feature

 ### Built With